1. How is i-THRIVE different to the THRIVE Framework?

 This distinction between severity and need is a key part of the THRIVE Framework.
 It sits on a model of shared decision making, and so it is based around coming to an agreement on what seems right for a young person in that moment of time, balanced against the risk of not doing things and taking into account a range of views and factors.
 This is often not a simple decision, and sometimes the young person’s wish to be left alone may be felt not to be in their best interests.
 Parents, children and therapist may all see things differently.
 These are common dilemmas in child mental health services and much of the work is about coming to an agreement on these complex issues.
 The THRIVE Framework stresses the need for explicit discussion of these issues and to allow for more explicit acknowledgment that sometimes not receiving professional help is a valid choice.

 A simplified example of shared decision making that treats need and severity differently is as follows: a practitioner might decide that a young person has severe OCD and offer them medication which will control the OCD but which also has certain side effects.
 The young person might decide that there are other ways they are managing their OCD, and that the side effects are undesirable for what they are doing at that certain point in their lives.
 Alternatively, a young person might have mild OCD symptoms but could decide that they need treatment, and are willing at that point in their lives to take the medication that is on offer, even with the side effects, in order to achieve a certain goal.
 Further examples of the difference between severity and need can be found in the work on assigning needs based groupings developed by the team working on the Payment Systems project (http://pbrcamhs.org/final-report/ see annex A in particular).

 4. What’s the difference between ‘Getting Risk Support’ and ‘Getting More Help’?

-A simple slide has been developed to draw out the differences between these two needs groups in the THRIVE Framework.
+A simple slide has been developed to draw out the differences between these two needs based groupings in the THRIVE Framework.